jmtt89/AndroidAppDemo/README.md

 -------
 ## Configure **Google Cloud Messaging**

-Go to https://developers.google.com/mobile/add, select *Pick a platform*, then *Enable services for my Android App*, enter your **own App name** and your app's package name (for this example **com.ogangi.dummyapp**) .
+Go to https://developers.google.com/mobile/add, select *Pick a platform*, then *Enable services for my Android App*, enter your **own App name** and your app's package name (for this example **com.ogangi.dummyapp**).
 It's important to enter the package name your app is using.
-Make sure the **package name** in your **build.gradle** file matches the package name you entered.
+Make sure the **package name** in your **build.gradle** file (android.defaultConfig.applicationId key) matches the package name you entered.
 Press *Choose and configure services*, select *Cloud Messaging* and press *Enable Google Cloud messaging*, select *Generate configuration files* and press *Download google-services.json*.
-Once you have the json file you have all you needed from that page.
+Also you must copy in an external file (a txt for example) the **Server API Key** that is shown in the screen.
+You must give that key later on in your request to link Messangi with GCM.

 ### Add the configuration file to your project

-Copy the **google-services.json** file you just downloaded **into** the **app/ or mobile/ directory of your Android Studio project**.
+Copy the **google-services.json** file you just downloaded **into** the **app/ directory of your Android Studio project**.

 Open the Android Studio Terminal pane and use: